-On October 22, 2014, we effectuated the 1-for- 5 Reverse Stock Split.
-In conjunction with the completion of this offering, we merged with and into Newtek Business Services Corp., a newly-formed Maryland corporation, for the purpose of reincorporating in Maryland.
-Concurrently, we elected to be regulated as a BDC under the 1940 Act.
+On October [], 2014, we effectuated the 1-for-5 Reverse Stock Split.
+In conjunction with the completion of this offering, we intend to merge with and into Newtek Business Services Corp., a newly-formed Maryland corporation, for the purpose of reincorporating in Maryland.
+Concurrently, we intend to elect to be regulated as a BDC under the 1940 Act.
 We refer to the foregoing actions, collectively, as the "BDC Conversion."
-In connection with the BDC Conversion, we anticipate that our board of directors will declare in the future a special dividend of approximately \$4.50 per share (assuming approximately 10.0 million shares outstanding after this offering), which will be paid partially in cash and partially in our common shares, with such composition to be determined by our board of directors.
-This special dividend is contingent upon the completion of the BDC Conversion and the actual amount of the special dividend, if any, is subject to authorization by our board of directors and there is no assurance it will equal \$4.50 per share and can be materially less than \$4.50 per share.
-Immediately following the BDC Conversion, our net asset value per common share was approximately \$16.65 (including the effect of the Reverse Stock Split but excluding the effect of the anticipated special dividend).
-Our first quarterly distribution after this offering, which will be payable for the first quarter of 2015, is expected to be approximately \$0.38 per share.
-In addition, we expect our average quarterly distributions during our first full year of operations as a BDC to be at equal to approximately \$0.45 per share.
-We expect the special dividend will be paid in the latter half of 2015.
+In connection with the BDC Conversion, our board of directors will declare in the future a special dividend of \$0.85 per share, which will be paid partially in cash and partially in our common shares, with such composition to be determined by our board of directors.
+Immediately following the BDC Conversion, we expect that our net asset value per common share will be approximately \$3.30 (excluding the effect of the proposed reverse stock split and anticipated special dividend).
+In addition, we expect our quarterly distributions during our first full year of operations as a BDC to be at an annual rate equal to approximately 10.3/4% - 11.1/4% of our estimated net asset value.
+We expect the special dividend will be declared during the second quarter of 2015 to stockholders as of approximately that date, but that the special dividend will not be paid until late 2015.

 As a BDC, we will be required to meet regulatory tests, including the requirement to invest at least 70% of our gross assets in "qualifying assets."
-Qualifying assets generally include debt or equity securities of private or thinly traded public U.S. companies and cash, cash equivalents, U.S. government securities and high-quality debt investments that mature in one year or less.
+Qualifying assets generally include securities of private or thinly traded public U.S. companies and cash, cash equivalents, U.S. government securities and high-quality debt investments that mature in one year or less.
 In addition, as a BDC, we will not be permitted to incur indebtedness unless immediately after such borrowing we have an asset coverage for total borrowings of at least 200% (i.e., the amount of debt may not exceed 50% of the value of our total assets).
 See "Regulation as a Business Development Company."